Visitor information2022-11-04T07:54:58+10:00

 On this page

-If you need to visit or stay outside of these hours, or if a patient needs or wants extra rest time, please speak with the Nurse Unit Manager who will help find a solution that is in the best interest of each patient.
-As a visitor, we ask you to always remember to keep noise to a minimum and wear a mask while you are at the hospital.
-Children must be always accompanied by an adult.
+Quiet times are generally 2pm-3pm and 8pm-8am.
+If you need to visit or stay during these hours, or if a patient needs or wants extra rest time, please speak with the Nurse Unit Manager who will help find a solution that is in the best interest of each patient.

 To contact a ward reception, call Caboolture Hospital on 5433 8888 and ask to be transferred to the ward.